 You May Also Like: How To Clear Remote Desktop Connections History

 Well, there is no need to worry if you are suffering from this issue then you should apply below-given methods to fix Remote Desktop Connection Has Stopped Working in Windows 10.
 So, do not waste your time anymore, just try these solutions one after another and get your issue solved forever.

 Methods To Fix Remote Desktop Connection Has Stopped Working in Windows 10

 Method 1 – Allow Remote Desktop Via Windows Firewall

-Sometime RDC gets unable to work appropriately when Windows Firewall block it.
-To make sure that this service is blocked by firewall or not you should check and allow it via Firewall by applying below given steps:
+Sometimes RDC gets unable to work appropriately when Windows Firewall blocks it.
+To make sure that this service is blocked by a firewall or not you should check and allow it via Firewall by applying below given steps:

 Step 1: Go to the Control Panel and click Windows Firewall.